katjatuma/katjatuma.github.io/index.md

 </h5>

 <ul style="text-align: left;">
+<li> Formed an ACCSS working group on Security & AI (upcoming first meeting in September 2024) </li>
+<li> The 4th International Workshop on Designing and Measuring Security in Software with AI (DeMeSSAI) - in submission to ACSAC </li>
 <li> The International Workshop on Designing and Measuring Security in Software Architecture, <a href="https://sites.google.com/view/demessa2023">DeMeSSA 2023</a> </li>
 <li> The International Workshop on Designing and Measuring Security in Software Architecture, <a href="https://sites.google.com/view/demessa-ecsa-2022/home">DeMeSSA 2022</a> </li>
 </ul>